-Final grades are available at all times by accessing the Online Student Information System via the Internet at www.lsco.edu.
+Final grades are available at all times by accessing the Online Student Information System via the Internet at www.lsco.edu, and by logging on to MYLSCO.edu with username and password.
 Instructions on how to access grades via web for students are available in the Lamar State College-Orange Schedule of Classes and the Office of Admission and Records.